bytecodealliance/jco/README.md

   new [options] [module]                create a WebAssembly component adapted from a component core Wasm [wasm-tools component new] help [command]                        display help for command
 ```

+## Contributing

+Development is based on a standard `npm install && npm run build && npm run test` workflow.

+Tests can be run without a build via `npm run build:dev && npm run test:dev`.

+Specific tests can be run adding the mocha `--grep` flag, for example: `npm run test:dev -- --grep exports_only`.

 # License